Lab 2F

 Use the do

-functions to shuffle the passenger’s survival status 500 times.
+functions to shuffle the passenger survival status

 mutate

-function to create a variable called diff
+create a variable called diff

-which is the mean fare of survivors minus the mean fare of non-survivors.What does the shuffled data reveal?
+survivors minus the mean fare of non-survivors.What does the shuffled data reveal?
 Does the answer to the research question below change when using the mean fares instead of the median fares?

 Is there any evidence to suggest that those who survived paid a higher fare than those who died?